sigstore/fulcio/README.md

 $ go get github.com/theupdateframework/go-tuf/cmd/tuf-client
 ```

 Then, obtain trusted root keys for Sigstore.
-This can be done from a checkout of the Sigstore's root signing repository at a trusted commit (e.g. after the livestreamed root signing ceremony)
+This can be done from a checkout of the Sigstore's root signing repository at a trusted commit (e.g. after the livestreamed root signing ceremony).
 ```
 $ git clone https://github.com/sigstore/root-signing
 $ cd root-signing && git checkout 193343461a4d365ac517b5d668e01fbaddd4eba5